 Artificial Intelligence (AI)

-AI is a huge enabler, enhancing everything from fraud detection through behavioral modeling to virtual financial assistants providing real-time advice.
+Artificial Intelligence is a huge enabler, enhancing everything from fraud detection through behavioral modeling to virtual financial assistants providing real-time advice.
 Machine learning algorithms can analyze massive troves of data to surface valuable insights into spending habits and recommend personalized products.

 Robotic Process Automation (RPA)